Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Methodology

 \end{itemize} After constructing the graph(s), we would create one adjacency matrix $A$ for k-nearest neighbors in space or multiple adjacency matrices $A_1,...,A_M$ for k-nearest neighbors at multiple angles.
 For simplicity, we denote these adjacency matrices by $A \in \mathcal{R}^{N\times N}$ to represent the topological structure when there is no ambiguity.
 And $A_{v_i, v_j}=1$ if and only if an edge $e = (v_i, v_j)$ exists in our graph.

 We believe that constructing the graph using the heuristics described above allows us to capture some relationships between tokens in the document that is not leveraged by using just the layout aware pre-trained language model.
 The graphs, especially the one constructed using k-nearest neighbors at multiple angles can preserve the topological relationship.
-It also helps in recovering the relative positions of the different bounding boxes even in cases described in Section \ref{ssec:image_manip} where the document images are altered with scaling, rotations or shifting.
-For every edge $e = (v_i, v_j) \in E$ in our graph, we set $A(v_i, v_j) = 1$.
+It also helps in recovering the relative positions of the different bounding boxes even in cases described in Section \ref{ssec:image_manip} where the documents are altered with scaling, rotations or shifting.